 Many GPS units can be set to record hike, bike, ski, boat, and car trips to a track.
 Surfer and Grapher can be used to display tracks as maps and elevation profiles to help you visualize the data.

 Maps and profiles created from GPS track data in Surfer and Grapher.

 Downloading GPS Tracks to an ASCII File

-Open the track data in the Surfer worksheet to view and delete spurious points.
+Open the track data in the Surfer or Grapher worksheet to view and delete spurious points.

 The following example uses UTM meters for easting and northing, elevation in feet, and distance in miles.
 Decimal degrees for longitude and latitude can also be used for the X and Y values.
 West longitudes and South latitudes are negative.

 The data start in row 8, with X (easting) in column C, Y (northing) in column D, time in column H, elevation in column J, cumulative distance in column O.

 Using Surfer Post and Classed Post Maps to Display Tracks